ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/top_pop_top_appr_not_indie.json"></vegachart>
   </div>
   <figcaption class = "figcaption_class"> Fig.22 - Left: Popularity score for the top 15 indie games.
-Right: appreciation score for the top 15 indie games. </figcaption>
+Right: appreciation score for the top 15 indie games.
+Interact with the plots to show more informations. </figcaption>
 </figure>

 The data gathered from our review analysis shines some light on the characteristics that set apart indie and non-indie games.
 An analysis of the number of mentions per topic shows that both users and critics look for slightly different things in indie games compared to non indie games.
 For example, story and narrative do not gather as many mentions in reviews of indie games, both of users and critics, as they do for non-indie games.
 Users in particular tend to comment more on the sound and music in indie games, generally with a positive connotation.
 Interestingly, although gameplay is always the most discussed topic in games reviews, the gameplay for the most popular indie games received more attention by users than the gameplay for the most popular non indie games.